hellerve/blog/wip/Borrow_Checking,_The_Carp_Way.md

 anymore.
 By definition, the ownership of return values must be handed over to the caller in the Carp model.

-There are some special cases to that rule, and I’m not proud of that.
-If you ever work with arrays in Carp, you’ll come across the indexing function `nth`.
+Unfortunately, there are some special cases to that rule, due to design choices surrounding Carp and its view on simplicity<sup><a href="#2">2</a></sup>.
+If you ever work with arrays, you’ll come across the indexing function `nth`.
 It returns a reference.
 How is that possible?
 It’s actually quite simple: the array element is still owned by the array.
-It is not a copy, and thus you cannot destroy it, because you would invalidate the array by doing so.
+It is not a copy, and thus you cannot delete it, because you would invalidate the array by doing so.
 That rule also holds for struct accessors, as of early 2018.

 ## A tale of debugging